Second-Coming/second-coming/second.md

 (Apostle Wilford Woodruff, April 21, 1879, in Millennial Star, vol. 41,
 p.
 241) [100+1879=1979]

-1879 May 31, In May 1879 Charles L. Walker recorded that Joseph Smith’s contemporary, one O. M. Allen, professed he heard ***“the prophet Joseph say that those who lived until the year 1881 would see the judgments go forth on the wicked that would make their soul sicken to see and hear of them.”***[42](http://signaturebookslibrary.org/?p=5708#42) <span id="42" class="anchor"></span>(Larson and Larson, Diary of Charles Walker, 1:486, 31 May 1879.
+1879 May 31, **[1881-91 second coming prediction]** In May 1879 Charles
+L. Walker recorded that Joseph Smith’s contemporary, one O. M. Allen, professed he heard ***“the prophet Joseph say that those who lived until the year 1881 would see the judgments go forth on the wicked that would make their soul sicken to see and hear of them.”***[42](http://signaturebookslibrary.org/?p=5708#42) <span id="42" class="anchor"></span>(Larson and Larson, Diary of Charles Walker, 1:486, 31 May 1879.
 Allen’s 1881 date may stem from Dimick Huntington’s